 “It isn’t the changes that do you in, it’s the transitions.”

-The better we learn to manage our emotional transitions, the easier it becomes to manage the practical changes in our lives.
-And the better we learn to manage our own transitions, the better we can then help the people around us to manage theirs.
+The better we can learn to manage our emotional transitions, the easier it becomes to manage the changes in our lives.
+And the better we can manage our own transitions, the better we can help the people around us to manage theirs.

-All this is another step to becoming antifragile.
+All this is yet another step to becoming antifragile.

 How well are you and the people around you currently managing the changes that are happening in your lives?
-Would it be useful to get better at managing the psychological and emotional transitions that accompany change, so that you can let go of your life as it once was and step more fully and enthusiastically into your life as it is going to be?
+Would it be useful to improve your ability to manage the psychological and emotional transitions that accompany each change, so that you can let go of your life as it once was and step more fully and enthusiastically into your life as it is going to be?

 You can sign up to daily posts here.